Malcolm Kennedy (footballer)

 Malcolm Stuart Kennedy (30 October 1892 – 2 January 1918) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
 He was killed in action on active service in Belgium in World War I.

 Family

-Malcolm was the son of Robert Kennedy and Clementina Sobieska Stuart Kennedy (née Robertson), he was born on 30 October 1892 in Kew, Victoria.
+Malcolm was the eldest of three sons of Robert Kennedy and Clementina Sobieska Stuart Kennedy (née Robertson), he was born on 30 October 1892 in Kew, Victoria.

 Education

 He attended Camberwell Grammar School, Queen's College, Hobart (which was later absorbed by The Hutchins School), University of Melbourne, and Royal Military College, Duntroon.

 Sportsman

 Recruited from Blackburn, aged 18, he played his first senior VFL match for Melbourne, against Collingwood, at Victoria Park on 3 June 1911.
 Melbourne lost by a six points; Kennedy kicked one goal.

 He went on to play a total of seventeen games for Melbourne; eleven games in twelve rounds in 1911, kicking four goals, and six games in seven rounds in 1912 (no goals).
 Before the 1912 season commenced, the VFL instituted the convention of all players wearing a distinctive, large, conspicuous, personal number on the back of their guernsey (to promote sales of The Football Record, which supplied lists of the player numbers); therefore, when Kennedy ran out on to the Melbourne Cricket Ground, on Saturday 27 April 1912, the first round of the 1912 VFL season, to play against Collingwood he was the first Melbourne player to wear the number 12 guernsey.

 He played his last match against Essendon, at the Melbourne Cricket Ground, on the King's Birthday Holiday, Monday, 3 June 1912.
 In the reports of the day, there is no indication that he was either injured or played badly; and, further, none of the contemporary newspapers give any indication at all of any possible reason that might explain why that match was Kennedy's last game for Melbourne.

 In 1913, he represented Duntroon at Australian rules football, rugby union, playing as a forward, and at cricket.

 On 6 September 1913, at the second annual sports carnival of the Royal Military College, Kennedy came third in the finals of the 100 yards, 220 yards handicap, and 440 yards races, the heats having been conducted over the previous fortnight.